MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-library-properties.md

 Specifies the application that the user wants to show in the embedded page.

-The application in MicroStrategy has 2 categories:
+The application in Strategy has 2 categories:

 - If the application selects library home page as its home screen, the library home page would be embedded with the application's configuration.
 - If the application selects a dashboard as its home screen, the embedding would fail and an error would occur.